Jonathan1366/restful_api_canteen/README.md

 ### 🚧 Project Status: Actively Under Development 🚧

-**Please Note:** This is a work-in-progress project.
-The primary goal is to serve as a learning platform and a portfolio piece to demonstrate expertise in backend development, not as a production-ready application.
-Core features are being actively developed and the architecture is continuously being refined.

----
+This project is currently in active development.
+It is designed and structured with a **production-grade architecture** in mind, but not all core modules are fully implemented yet.
+The focus at this stage is on building a **robust backend foundation** — ensuring scalability, clean architecture, and maintainability.

+✅ Authentication and payment modules are in progress.
+🧱 Additional services and infrastructure layers will be integrated incrementally.

 ## 🏛️ Architecture Overview